Apicectomy

 What happens during an apicectomy?

-First of all, to alleviate any concerns you may have regarding potential pain or discomfort, know that you would receive a local anaesthesia to numb the entire root canal area.
+First of all, to alleviate any concerns you may have regarding potential pain or discomfort, know that you would receive local anaesthesia to numb the entire root canal area.
 One of our dentists, using a microscope or high magnifying glasses, will begin the dental procedure by making a tiny incision into the gum (or cyst if one is present) so that the inflammation can be removed in addition to the last three millimetres of the root.

-Rest assured that each case as presented is different and so in micro-surgical apicectomies we remove no more than the tip of the root through a tiny passage and bone augmentation and sealing are not required.
+Rest assured that each case as presented is different and so in micro-surgical apicectomies, we remove no more than the tip of the root through a tiny passage and bone augmentation and sealing are not required.
 After most endodontic surgery, our dental patients will not be significantly affected in their daily routine though they may feel a little discomfort or swelling in the hours after surgery.

 Our endodontics team will recommend aftercare guidance for you to follow regarding chewing, brushing your teeth and pain relief.
 It might be necessary for you to be prescribed antibiotics following the treatment.
-We advise all our patients that they complete the full course and following the instructions carefully to guarantee the very best chance of recovery.
+We advise all our patients that they complete the full course and follow the instructions carefully to guarantee the very best chance of recovery.
 Patients who smoke will be stronger advised not to in order to avoid slowing down the recovery period and to allow the gum tissue to properly heal.

 Why is Wimpole Street Dental Clinic best for an apicectomy in London?